navytux/pygolang/README.rst

 exchange data in between either threads or coroutines via channels. `chan` creates a new channel with Go semantic - either synchronous or buffered.
-Use `chan.recv`, `chan.send` and `chan.close` for communication. `nilchan` stands for the nil channel. `select` can be used to multiplex on several channels.
+Use `chan.recv`, `chan.send` and `chan.close` for communication. `nilchan` stands for nil channel. `select` can be used to multiplex on several channels.
 For example::

     ch1 = chan()    # synchronous channel